Hantzley/spark-bot-google-vision/README.md

-# Spark Bot with Google Vision API integration
+# WebEx Teams Bot with Google Vision API integration

-This Spark Bot uses Google Vision to analyze a pictures sent to it.
-You can either send a URL of an image or you can post the image itself into the spark room.
+This WebEx Teams Bot uses Google Vision to analyze a pictures sent to it.
+You can either send a URL of an image or you can post the image itself into the WebEx Teams room.

-## Getting Started
+## Getting StartedWebEx Teams

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.